Frequently Asked Questions

 The Department of Theater produces a wide variety of events, showcasing eclectic material from all over the world and ranging in period and style from the ancient to the contemporary, from the realistic to the abstract, and from the classical to the postmodern.
 Our primary goal in planning our season is to offer appropriate opportunities for students to test their skills as artists and to experiment with different styles and genres.

-Labs and Senior Projects: Three to five smaller productions are done each semester, usually in our Studio Theater on the second floor of our building.
-These are typically generated by directing students.
-Lab projects and senior projects are proposed in written and oral presentations and are selected by the faculty.
+Labs and Senior Projects: 4-6 smaller Lab shows are produced each semester, usually in our Studio Theater on the second floor of our building.
+See Lab policies for more information: https://theater.skidmore.edu/department-policies-and-protocols/

 Free Hour Theater: Every Friday afternoon following our Theater Company meeting, anyone with an idea can reserve an acting studio for a presentation.
 In the past we have had new play readings, poetry readings, sound designer/choreographer projects, puppet shows, short plays, etc.

-In addition to the types of productions listed above, theater students have created and staged their own productions, such as an annual AIDS benefit performance and Vagina Monologues for V-Day.
+In addition to the types of productions listed above, theater students have created and staged their own productions, such as an annual AIDS benefit performance and The Vagina Monologues for V-Day.

 Our Season runs from September through May, concurrent with the Skidmore College academic calendar.
-Every summer, SITI (Saratoga International Theatre Institute), created by Anne Bogart and Tadashi Suzuki, is in residence in the Skidmore theater for their four week training program.

 Do I have to audition to be admitted to the theater program?

-No. Skidmore theater operates within the greater liberal arts setting of the college, as opposed to a conservatory training program.
+No. Skidmore Theater operates within the greater liberal arts setting of the college, as opposed to a conservatory training program.
 Students do not have to declare a major until the end of their sophomore year, and everyone is encouraged to become involved in the Theater Department, whatever they may decide to major in.
 All classes are open to students who have met any necessary prerequisites.
 Some upper-level classes may be taken only with the permission of the instructor.

 Do I need to submit a portfolio to the Theater Department when applying to Skidmore?